New-B/paraDSM/README.md

-This is a DSM(Distributed Shared Memory) system with several API, through which you can allocate\free, write\read memory
 # paraDSM
+This ia a distributed parallel programming model running on a DSM(Distributed Shared Memory) system.

+The parallel programming model follows the fork-join pattern, enabling parallelism not only within nodes but also among nodes.

+This DSM system connects the memory resources of multiple nodes into a single logically unified address space through RDMA.
+The exposed APIs allow for allocation, free, read, and write on the DSM, while ensuring consistency for all memory operations.